 • We structure the entire search process into an integrated, efficient whole using a method honed over 70 searches.
 Simultaneously, our extensive personal experience helps us recognize when your unique search requires a different path to achieve success.

 With a retained searches, you take advantage of our full array of talents, and we are committed to the task until you are satisfied with the results.

 For some schools, a retained search is simply too expensive.
-Therefore, we have crafted a “commissioned” option for search committees that want to run the search process themselves, but desire our help in attracting and screening a much larger pool of candidates.
+Therefore, we have crafted a “commissioned” option for head of school search committees that want to run the search process themselves, but desire our help in attracting and screening a much larger pool of candidates.

-• A Southern Teachers consultant visits to get a sense of the school culture and the search committee’s hiring goals and expectations.
+• A Southern Teachers consultant speaks with the search committee to get a sense of school culture and the hiring goals and expectations.

 • We provide you with a search template—carefully crafted over many years—to help you control the complex search process.